emgong/double-takes/app/posts/2016-01-21-isomorphic-clojurescript.md

 }
 ```

+We can also delete the template Clojure code, as we'll be replacing it with ClojureScript.

+`rm -rf src/ test/`

 ### Create an Express App

 We'll be using Express as our Node.js web application framework.
 Run the following command to install it.